 Steeped in the traditions of the Old South, Mississippi is known as a land where gracious hospitality has always reigned.
-This same friendly spirit on the part of every Mississippian awaits manufacturers who with to come here to work and to live.
-For full information address the Mississippi Industrial Commission, Jackson, Mississippi.
+This same friendly spirit on the part of every Mississippian austix manufacturers who with to come here to work and to live.
+For full information address the Mississippi Industrial Commission, Jackson, Mississippi, and the property of the prope

+MISSISSIPPI INDUSTRIAL COMMISSION

-IISSISSIPPI INDUSTRIAL COMMISSION A Department of the State of Miseiselppi JACKSON, MISSISSIPPI
+A Department of the State of Mississippi

+JACKSON, MISSISSIPPI